lvchangye/BMFontExport/README.md

 # Usage: BMFont.exe [-w 2048] INPUT_FOLDER

 # Dependency
-Opencv: Install it from https://opencv.org/releases/, put bin path to your environment PATH
+Opencv: Install it from https://opencv.org/releases/, add bin path to your environment PATH
-Boost: Download from https://boostorg.jfrog.io/artifactory/main/release/,put boost root path to your environment with BOOST_ROOT.
+Boost: Download from https://boostorg.jfrog.io/artifactory/main/release/,add boost root path to your environment with BOOST_ROOT.

 # Test
 You can test with "BMFont.exe testfolder".